bdarbell/ATC_Capacitive_Keyboard/README.md

 # ATC_Capacitive_Keyboard
-This repository contains all the files you need to reproduce the capacitive keyboard we designed the Assistive Technologies Challenge @EPFL
+This repository contains all the files you need to reproduce the capacitive keyboard we designed for the Assistive Technologies Challenge @EPFL